CBIIT/INS-Data/README.md

     ```
     conda activate ins-data-env
     ```
-    - If you make changes to the repo that require new or updated packages, update the `environment.yaml` with:
+    - If you make changes to the repo that require new or updated packages, update the `environment.yaml` and `requirements.txt` with:
     ```
     conda env export | findstr -v "^prefix:"  > environment.yaml
+    pip list --format=freeze > requirements.txt
     ```
     - NOTE: Replace the 'findstr' with 'grep' if using MacOS or Linux.
 This step removes the local path prefix from the environment.yaml for privacy.